The why, when, and what of follow up emails after proposals

 The first is to consider why the client hasn’t yet responded to you.

-If you built a great proposal and made a fair quotation but haven’t yet heard back, it could simply be that the client hasn’t had a chance to review the proposal.
+If you built a great advertising proposal template, or SEO proposal template, and made a fair quotation but haven’t yet heard back, it could simply be that the client hasn’t had a chance to review the proposal.
 Or maybe it got lost in their inbox.
 Perhaps they reviewed it but forgot to respond.

 There’s also the chance that they weren’t yet ready to start this kind of work, or that the problem you were planning to solve isn’t on the current horizon.
 Your reminder may arrive when they are ready to start the work.